How to Use Anki for Long-Term Retention of Course Material

 Anki for Language Learning

 Language acquisition is one of the most natural fits for spaced repetition.
-Vocabulary is inherently a long-term retention problem — a Spanish learner at Columbia University or a Mandarin learner at SOAS University of London needs to retain thousands of words over years, not weeks.
-Research found that spending an average of three minutes each day on automatically generated vocabulary activities with spaced repetition increased EFL students’ long-term vocabulary retention rate threefold compared to traditional study methods.
-The most effective Anki cards for language learning combine: the target word or phrase in context (cloze deletion from a real sentence), pronunciation audio, an example sentence, and — for high-frequency words — a personal example connecting the word to something in your own life.
+A Spanish learner at Columbia University or a Mandarin learner at SOAS University of London needs to retain thousands of words over years, not weeks.
+Research found that spending an average of three minutes each day on spaced repetition vocabulary activities increased EFL students’ long-term vocabulary retention rate threefold compared to traditional study methods.

 Anki for Law Students